Understanding Customer Search Intentions in Fashion eCommerce

 In theory, fashion taxonomy is an inevitable evil for every eCommerce retailer to conquer--how else would eCommerce retailers even begin to categorize the multiple attributes related to each item?

-While taxonomies make sense in static situations (such as the animal kingdom), it doesn’t make sense to constantly catch up with ever-evolving fashion terminology.
+While taxonomies make sense in static scenarios(such as the animal kingdom), it doesn’t make sense for retailers to constantly catch up with ever-evolving fashion terminology.

 And, it’s likely that in trying to play a game of catch-up, retailers are still just a little bit too late to the terminology--after all, no retailer has time to search all of the internet for up and coming terms.

-An indecipherable fashion taxonomy is closely related to customer search intentions.
 When a customer searches for a “bandana” instead of “scarf” and receives mismatched search results, it’s a failure on the part of fashion taxonomy.

 When customers choose which words to write in the search bar, there’s a world of intentions behind their choices.